Guy Buffet dinner plate featuring 'Jacques the skating chef'.

 At a lavish banquet sponsored by Agriculture Canada at the 1984 World Championships in Ottawa, skaters Jayne Torvill and Christopher Dean, Katarina Witt, Brian Orser and Scott Hamilton knoshed on chilled blueberry soup, fiddlehead pate, beef sirloin with pan-fried potatoes, maple parfait and domestic cheeses.

 One year earlier, Campbell's Soup became the official sponsor of the U.S. Olympic Team.
 At that year's U.S. Figure Skating Championships in Pittsburgh, Judy and Jim Sladky dressed up as 'the Campbell kids' - complete with eight pound heads - to waltz around the rink extolling the virtues of Sodium-rich broth.
 That same year, both the U.S. and Canadian Figure Skating Associations began to bring in nutritionists to give seminars emphasizing the importance of nutrition to skaters.
+Not long after, senior women's competitor Jill Frost appeared in a commercial for one of the unhealthiest foods imaginable - Hostess Twinkies.

 Although the power of education certainly helped many, a great number of skaters still struggled with poor nutrition throughout the eighties.
 The pressure for young female skaters to fit a certain mould - and dress size - was immense and ridiculous.
 Elaine Zayak, Rosalynn Sumners... they were both victims of that pressure.
 Some even developed serious eating disorders like anorexia and bulimia.
 In 1986, Canadian Olympian Charlene Wong spoke candidly of her struggles, pleading to skaters in one newspaper article, "If you're going through it, don't think you have to fight it alone.
 Get help."